genivalallan/WarehouseManager/README.md

 ### ***THIS PROJECT IS UNDER DEVELOPMENT***

 This project is intended to be used to manage bulk ore stocks using MySql database through a web server running on a LAN.
-I'll try to design the application so that it can be used as well as a simple general purpose warehouse manager with a few modifications.

 This project provides functionalities for a companie that stocks, processes and transports bulk ore owned by third parties and must register informations related to the incomings, shippings, processing and balance of the products of each client, tax data as well as other informations related to the transportation like vehicles and drivers.